comment

 Oligocene epoch, 33.9 to 23 million years ago

-Palaeolagus Hayeni is an extinct lagomorph species, specifically an ancient rabbit, that lived in North America during the Oligocene epoch.
-This species belongs to the genus Palaeolagus, which is considered one of the earliest and most primitive lagomorph groups, showing traits that connect ancestral mammals to modern rabbits and hares.
+Palaeolagus hayeni is an extinct species of lagomorph, commonly described as an ancient rabbit, that lived in North America during the Oligocene epoch, approximately 33 to 23 million years ago.
+This species is part of the genus Palaeolagus, one of the earliest and most primitive groups of lagomorphs.
+Its anatomy and morphology provide important insights into the evolutionary transition from ancestral mammals to the modern rabbits and hares we know today.

 Fossil evidence of Palaeolagus hayeni primarily consists of cranial and dental remains, which are crucial for its identification and classification.
 The dentition of Palaeolagus hayeni shows features typical of lagomorphs, such as continuously growing incisors and cheek teeth adapted for grinding fibrous plant material.
 However, its limb structure suggests a less specialized hopping locomotion compared to modern rabbits, indicating a more generalized cursorial or scampering gait.
 The study of Palaeolagus hayeni provides significant insights into the early evolutionary history and diversification of lagomorphs, helping to trace the lineage of modern rabbits and hares.